 There’s no denying that the holidays are expensive.
 Between buying presents for family, friends + co-workers, hosting holiday parties or attending them with an enviable host(ess) gift in hand, it’s easy to get swept up in the generous spirit of the season and dismiss more practical maxims like “it’s the thought that counts, not how much you spend”.
 While gift swaps like Secret Santa and White Elephant have helped our wallets from feeling the pinch, there are several other things you can do to minimize the damage to your bottomline.
-We like these tips because they don’t just apply to holiday shopping but shopping in general.
+We like these holiday shopping tips because they also apply to just shopping in general.
 Follow our money saving tips to ensure you wake up in January in the green and feeling great, sans a major holiday hangover.

 3 Tips To Avoid A Holiday Hangover